data-umbrella/data-umbrella-scikit-learn-sprint/contributing/scalar_text.md

 1. **Inspect if any of the associated class attributes aren't checked with `check_scalar`**, you can search in the file text for the attributes.
 For instance [associated attributes of `dampling`, `max_iter`, and `convergence_iter` in `AffinityPropagation` were not validated](https://github.com/scikit-learn/scikit-learn/pull/20723/files#diff-62083de22888eadb572404f8f7255a19a74370eeaf2a893858b066d90ada979eL458).
 1. **Add tests on the class interfaces to assert behavior when wrong values are provided**, those test _must_ fail before adding validation.
 For instance [@glemaitre added a parametrised test for those parameters](https://github.com/scikit-learn/scikit-learn/pull/20723/files#diff-35c6902baaa6b79819df8746c45a68f5d9057003fcd4189ac1d44213ac1eced2R76-R95).
 1. **Add `check_scalar` calls where needed**.
 Generally, this is not done in the constructor but rather just before calling the core of the method.
 For instance, in the case of #20723, [@glemaitre added `check_scalar` calls just before the call to `affinity_propagation` which is the core of the method.](https://github.com/scikit-learn/scikit-learn/pull/20723/files#diff-62083de22888eadb572404f8f7255a19a74370eeaf2a893858b066d90ada979eR460-R475)
-1. **Repeat this process for each new class**, you can have a look at @ArturoAmorQ's PR linked just above: #21341

-Feel free to ping us if you need help.

 ## Examples for Reference
 - [x] `sklearn/cluster/_affinity_propagation.py`  [#20723](https://github.com/scikit-learn/scikit-learn/pull/20723) Example by @glemaitre